What is a pulmonary embolism (PE)?

-A pulmonary embolism is a sudden blockage in a lung artery.
-The cause is usually a blood clot in the leg called a deep vein thrombosis that breaks loose and travels through the bloodstream to the lung.
-Pulmonary embolism is a serious condition that can cause
+A pulmonary embolism (PE) is a sudden blockage in a lung artery.
+It usually happens when a blood clot breaks loose and travels through the bloodstream to the lungs.
+PE is a serious condition that can cause:

 - Low oxygen levels in your blood